Simple Morning Hack to Boost Productivity

 Before you go to sleep tonight, lay out your visual to-do list so nothing falls through the cracks in the midst of your morning.

-Using a visual to-do list is an easy (and certainly more unconventional) way to make sure you're getting all of those little tasks done over the course of the week.
+Using a visual to-do list is an easy (and certainly more unconventional) way to make sure you're getting all of those little tasks done over the course of the week, helping you be more productive during the day.
 By taking care of your personal chores and errands with a visual to-do list, you can dedicate precious time and energy to work-oriented tasks while you're in the that frame of mind.

 Have you ever tried using a visual to-do list or have any similar life hacks to make mornings easier?
 Let us know!